KUMAON HILLS TRAVEL GUIDE

 Having a siesta for a couple of hours, we relished a leisure afternoon boat ride on the cold waters of the lake, clicked some memorable photographs.
 Then we took a stroll to the historic Naina Devi temple along the ornate boulevard.
 It’s a Hindu pilgrimage site located at the northern edge of the lake.

-As per legends, the temple is believed to be one of the sixty-four Shaktipeeths of Hindu religion where the eyes (hence the name ‘Naina’) of Sati had fallen when Lord Shiva passed through the place with her corpse.
+As per legends, the temple is one of the sixty-four Shaktipeeths of Hindu religion where the eyes (hence the name ‘Naina’) of Sati had fallen when Lord Shiva passed through the place with her corpse.

 The temple houses four idols – Naina Devi, Lord Ganesh, Goddess Kali, and Lord Hanuman with separate sanctums for each deity.
 However, over the ages, the building had to be reconstructed several times due to its destruction by landslides.
 A sacred Peepal tree at the entrance is a testimony in itself of the temple’s prehistoric existence.
 The view of the lake from the temple courtyard was a treat to the eyes.
 We also fed innumerable Mahaseer fishes of the lake with the holy prasad.

 NAINITAL SNOW VIEWPOINT AND GURNEY HOUSE:-